SatyajitNarayanan/Recommendation-Engine/README.md

   * User-User Collaborative filtering
   * Item-Item Collaborative filtering

-* Predictions are made for both:
+* Predictions are made using Collaborative Filtering method for both:
   * Existing Users
   * New User